weatherxm-network/weatherxm-network.github.io/docs/wxm-token.md

 The total supply of $WXM is 100,000,000.

-$WXM tokens are allocated to Network participants for their contribution to the Network, such as weather data, expertise, research and software code.
+$WXM tokens are allocated to Network participants and supporters for their contribution to the Network, such as weather data, expertise, research and software code.

 ## Token allocation

 The tokens are allocated to various participants of the Network as follows.
-The intention of the allocation is to provide governance rights to the people that have contributed to the Network development as well as people who contribute data to grow the Network.
+The intention of the allocation is to provide governance rights to the people that have supported the Network development as well as people who contribute data to grow the Network.

 | Allocation    | Usage 		|  Details |